-Are you interested in how to play “We Don’t Talk About Bruno” on piano?
+Are you interested in learning how to play “We Don’t Talk About Bruno” on piano?
 Try this easy “We Don’t Talk About Bruno” piano tutorial.
-Video & sheet music available.
+Video & piano sheet music available.

 We are so excited to share this easy piano tutorial for “We Don’t Talk About Bruno” from Disney’s Encanto.
-We loved all the music from this movie so much it was hard to pick which song to make a tutorial for at first, but since “We Don’t Talk About Bruno” is just about the most popular song in the world right now it became the obvious choice!
+We loved all the music from this movie so much it was hard to pick which song to make a tutorial for, but, since “We Don’t Talk About Bruno” became one of the most popular songs in the world, it became the obvious choice!

 So who wrote this amazing song?
 The composer’s name is Lin-Manuel Miranda.
 He grew up in New York City and started acting, singing, and writing musicals when he was in high school.
 The first time he wrote songs for a Disney film was when he worked on Moana at the same time he was writing his hit musical Hamilton.
 Encanto is his latest animated musical with Disney, and he says he never expected “We Don’t Talk About Bruno” to be such a huge success.